W

 Reason #6: Weak Documentation Is a Deal Killer

-This is underestimated by almost every non-German agency.
+This is often underestimated by many non-German agencies.

 German enterprises expect: